 What does the Aviation Division do?

-communities for constructing and improving airports throughout the state.
-North
+It also provides funding to communities for constructing and improving airports throughout the state.

-The services we offer include NCDOT State Aircraft Services and Safety & Education Support.
+The services the Aviation Division offers include NCDOT State Aircraft Services and Safety & Education Support.

 NCDOT & State Aircraft Services

-The Division of Aviation is also responsible for the operations and maintenance
+The Aviation Division is also responsible for the operations and maintenance of DOT's two twin-engine aircraft, which provide a range of services such as:

 - Passenger Service